 Eating at The Dorchester Hotel London

 Just off The Promenade, there are also three restaurants and a luxurious ‘Bar at The Dorchester’.
 Famous for its gin and gin-based cocktails, they have even offer their own brand of gin made to a vintage, secret recipe.
 The long, curved bar, mahogany, mirrored glass and velvet make this a seriously glamorous place to enjoy your favourite cocktail.

-The elegance, attentive but unpretentious service, and attention to detail make The Dorchester a fabulous place to step away from the world whilst still being in the heart of the city.
-It really was a lovely weekend and I hope that we will be able to return very soon.
+The elegance, attentive but unpretentious service, and attention to detail make The Dorchester London a fabulous place to step away from the world whilst still being in the heart of the city.

 Disclosure: This is an independent, unrequested and honest review.
 No payment or incentives have been received and we were not hosted.